0Hughman0/bonfig/docs/source/quickstart.rst

 >>> c.B
 10

-By default, Bonfig instances are created 'locked', meaning that parameters cannot be set:
+By default, Bonfig instances are created and then 'frozen', meaning that parameters cannot be set:

 >>> c.A = 'Overwrite'
-AttributeError: Attempting to mutate attribute key on a locked Bonfig

-However by calling `Bonfig.unlock()` the `Bonfig` can be modified:
+TypeError: 'mappingproxy' object does not support item assignment

+However you can prevent the freezing process by setting keyword argument `frozen` to false when creating your Bonfig instance.

->>> c.unlock()
+>>> c = Config(frozen=False)
 >>> c.A = 'Overwrite'
 >>> c.A
 'Overwrite'

-You can also modify Bonfigs without causing an exception by using them as a context manager, which will safely unlock and relock your Bonfig:

->>> with c:
-...     c.A = 'And again'
->>> c.A
-'And again'
->>> c.locked
-True

-(Warning though - whilst this prevents setting `Field` values through attributes, values can still be changed in the underlying store, also note that this only changes the value for that `Bonfig` *instance* not for all Bonfigs.)

 Bonfig also plays well with inheritance, for example if we wanted to extend `Config` with a few more attributes, that's no problem: